ghyoun/potato_films/README.md

 The FreshPotatoes team has defined a RESTful API endpoint they want you to build.
 They want to allow external partners - like Netflix and HBOGo - to access their data.

-Clone this repo, read through the instructions, and get to work!

 Send your work as a zip attachment to
 <a href="mailto:credentials@ga.co">credentials@ga.co</a>.
 In the subject line, include your name and the company's name, if applicable.